plone/plone.testing/README.txt

 Test fixture
     The state used as a baseline for one or more tests.
 The test fixture is *set up* before each test is executed, and *torn down* afterwards.
-This is a pre-requisite in *test isolation* - the principle that tests should be independent of one another.
+This is a pre-requisite for *test isolation* - the principle that tests should be independent of one another.
 Layer
     The configuration of a test fixture shared by a number of tests.
 All test cases that belong to a particular layer will be executed together.
 The layer is *set up* once before the tests are executed, and *torn down* once after.
     Layers may depend on one another.
-Any *base layers* are set up before and torn down after a particular layer is used.
+Any *base layers* are set up before and torn down after a particular *child layer* is used.
 The test runner will order test execution to minimise layer setup and tear-down.
-For example, if some tests use layer A, some other tests use layer B, and both of these layers share layer C as a base layer, the test runner will set up C, set up A, execute the tests in A, tear down A, set up B, execute the tests in B, tear down B, and finally tear down C.
 Test suite
     A collection of test cases (and layers) that are executed together.
 Test runner
     The program which executes tests.
-This is responsible for layer and test fixture set-up and tear-down.
+This is responsible for calling layer and test fixture set-up and tear-down methods.
 It also reports on the test run, usually by printing output to the console.
 Coverage
-    To have confidence in your code, you should ensure it iscovered by tests.
+    To have confidence in your code, you should ensure it is adequately covered by tests.
 That is, each line of code, and each possible branching point (loops, ``if`` statements) should be executed by a test.
 This is known as *coverage*, and is normally measured as a percentage of lines of non-test code covered by tests.
 Coverage can be measured by the test runner, which keeps track of which lines of code were executed in a given test run.
 Doctest
     A style of testing where tests are written as examples that could be typed into the interactive Python interpreter.
 The test runner executes each